Skip to content

 The API documentation is available at http://localhost:8000/docs after starting the connector.

 ![NOTE] The connector will generate a secure random admin password for you by default, be sure to retrieve this from the logs.
+You can also retrieve the initial credentials programmatically via GET /api/v1/setup/initial-credentials.

 Learn how to create a new administrator user for accessing and managing your NetApp shares.